Cathcart yDNA Study Basics

 What is a yDNA Test or Study

-Cathcart has set up our Cathcart yDNA group with the company Family Tree DNA
+Cathcart originally set up our Cathcart yDNA group with the company Family Tree DNA

 Rather than try and explain the process myself, please have a look at

 their website, you'll find most of your questions answered (What it is,

 how it works, how much it costs, etc.).